jschomay/httpacman/notes.md

   Will you help him?
 How long can you survive?
 Can you find his way back home?
 Press "Start" to go find Harry now.

+- What if Harry runs into another "human" on one of the levels?
+Maybe he says to follow him, and if Harry goes through the same links, he follows him from page to page.
+Maybe he leads him to the end goal?

+- Twitter like comments to give in-level info.

+- Link juice - Harry must gather enough link-juice before the "exit links" activate.
+He gains linkjuice by walking over inbound links (each inbound link contains 1/numer of inbound links on page percent, and Harry needs to get over 70% for example.
+This way he can beat any level that has at least one inbound link.).
+Inbound links will probably have to "refill" after a set amount of time so Harry can get more juice if he loses some and can't escape.